 Magnus: I have standards, Will, and drinking coffee?
 Far below them.

-Sharpe, in spite of being a ranker at heart, drinks more tea than liquor on-screen.
+- Sharpe: Richard Sharpe, in spite of being a ranker at heart, drinks more tea than liquor on-screen, and complains about his subordinates' inability to make a decent brew.
 Granted, this is the British army.

-Tea makes several prominent appearances in Sherlock, although Sherlock does drink coffee in his first appearance.
+- Tea makes several prominent appearances in Sherlock, although Sherlock does drink coffee in his first appearance.
 Like most Brits, John has a favourite mug, with the Royal Army Medical Corps logo on it.
-In the second episode, a client makes Chinese tea with hundred-year-old tea pots, and it becomes an important plot point that the antique pots have to be used regularly.
+In the "The Blind Banker" episode, a client makes Chinese tea with hundred-year-old tea pots, and it becomes an important plot point that the antique pots have to be used regularly.
 In "A Scandal in Belgravia", John and Sherlock drink tea at Buckingham Palace with Mycroft and a client he is introducing to them.
 Mycroft is "mother", and Sherlock makes a joke about Mycroft's Self-Promotion To Parent.
+In "The Hounds of Baskerville", John sardonically suggests that he and Sherlock can arrive at a top-secret military base and be greeted with "Come on in, kettle's just boiled."
 In "The Reichenbach Fall", Moriarty and Sherlock drink tea while discussing crime and genius.
 Notably, this is the only time they're seen using "the best china" - getting it out of the cupboard is incredibly dramatic.

 Harold: Oh, ain't it pathetic?
 Your faith in the healing powers of a cup of tea!
 That's your answer to everything, ain't it?
 A nice cup of tea.
 The Englishman's panacea!
 "Mother just died?
 Oh, what a shame!
 Have a cup of tea" "Just been run over?
 Never mind, have a cup of tea".
 I have been offered tea for disasters, funerals, operations, floods, war, Dunkirk, the Blitz, coronations, piles, hysteria, hunger marches and insomnia.
 Nice mug of tea in one hand and thumbs up for the camera with the other.
 Britain can take it!
 Well, they can have it.
 I'm sick and tired of being a cheerful, chirpy Cockney sparrow.
 I am as entitled to be as miserable and as depressed as anybody else.
 So you can stick your cup of tea right back down the spout!